Puma (brand): 2010 onward

 In April 2025, Puma announced that CEO Arne Freundt would step down due to differing views on strategy with the supervisory board.
 He is to be succeeded by Arthur Hoeld, a former Adidas executive, effective 1 July 2025.

+In January 2026, the Chinese sports equipment multinational corporation Anta Sports agreed to acquire a 29.06 % stake in Puma SE for approximately €1.5 billion, becoming the German sportswear company's largest shareholder.

+On 5 March 2026, Frasers Group took an almost 6% stake in Puma, becoming its second-largest shareholder.